 The 'Phase Two' segment will extend from Webster Street to Stanyan Street (at the entrance to Golden Gate Park), but is not yet an active project.
-Planning and outreach activities for this segment are expected to start in early 2018.
+Planning and outreach activities for this segment have not yet been scheduled.

 WHAT IS A NEIGHBORWAY

 A Neighborway is the City of San Francisco's term to describe a residential street with low volumes of auto traffic and low vehicle speeds where people walking and bicycling are given priority over motor vehicle traffic (especially “cut-through” traffic).
 In other communities, similar streets and projects may be known as neighborhood greenways, people ways, bike boulevards, or green streets.

 Residents of Neighborway streets benefit from reduced vehicular traffic on their street and lower vehicle speeds, while adjacent neighbors who walk or bike to major parks, neighborhood open spaces, or who commute to nearby schools and beyond will benefit by having a calm, slow-traffic street on which to reach their destination.

 As with other neighborway corridors, the Page Street Neighborway Project will investigate a variety of traffic calming and other measures to create a safe, comfortable, and useful neighborway, including but not limited to:

 - Speed humps, speed tables, and/or raised crosswalks

 - Traffic circles and median islands

 - Forced turns, turn prohibitions, or other circulation changes that allow bicycles and pedestrians to pass freely but divert car traffic to other routes (traffic volume management)